willpitchers/pando/tutorial.md

 ```

 Start a screen log to save the stdout to text file using the keystroke
 Control+a, shift+H.  Toggle the screenlog.0 off with the same keystroke.
-Rename it the screenlog.0 file at the end of the run if you would like to store it for future reference (else it may be overwritten).

 ## 2. Running the job request using pando
 Test the setup using: